Macron appoints his chief of staff to lead the Bank of France

 The technological impact on ECB financial supervision 🤖

-The Bank of France coordinates with the ECB on the implementation of monetary policies and the supervision of financial institutions.
+The Bank of France coordinates with the ECB on implementing monetary policies and supervising financial entities.
 Moulin will need to manage the integration of digital payment systems, such as the digital euro, and banking cybersecurity.
-His experience in the Macron administration, focused on economic reforms, will be put to the test against the challenges of tokenization and artificial intelligence applied to fraud detection.
+His experience in the Macron administration, focused on economic reforms, will be tested against the challenges of tokenization and artificial intelligence applied to fraud detection.

 From chief of staff to guardian of the digital euro 🏦

 Moulin is swapping the corridors of the Élysée for the vaults of the Bank of France.
-It is said that his new position includes unlimited access to inflation charts and endless meetings about interest rates.
-At least he will no longer have to coordinate the president's agenda, although he might miss deciding who enters the oval office.
-Now his biggest dilemma will be explaining why the price of bread is going up.
+It is said his new position includes unlimited access to inflation charts and endless meetings on interest rates.
+At least he will no longer have to coordinate the president's agenda, though he might miss deciding who enters the Oval Office.
+Now his biggest dilemma will be explaining why the price of bread is rising.